Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Special cases

 for any $y \in \mathcal{Y}$.
 By treating the observation $Y$ as a r.v. and taking the expectation on both sides of \eqref{eq__l}, we obtain

 where the first inequality follows from the construction of the marginal law of $Y$ (see Eq. \eqref{eq:eta}) and then we simply apply the bounds $\|m^{d_x}\|_{\infty} \leq M(d_x)$ in \eqref{eq__HK}.

-Consequently, if \eqref{gy_hk} and \eqref{eq__HK} hold, the second moment is finite, implying that $\ell^{\, d_x} \in L^2(\mathcal{Y}; L^2(\pi_0))$.
+Consequently, if \eqref{gy_hk} and \eqref{eq__HK} hold, the second moment is finite, implying that the link function $\ell^{\, d_x} \in L^2(\mathcal{Y}; L^2(\pi_0))$.
 Furthermore, if there exists a uniform constant $M$ such that $M(d_x) \le M$ for all $d_x \in \mathbb{N}$, then the requirements of Corollary~\ref{cor:IS_uniform} are satisfied for the class of models described in Section \ref{sub:BI_Noise}.

 The second-moment condition \eqref{eq:BI_as_Ex} generally involves high-dimensional integrals, which may be difficult to verify directly in practical models.
-In the following subsection, we bridge the gap between this abstract functional-analytic condition and concrete Bayesian modelling by deriving a tractable criterion for the integrability of the link function.
+In the following subsection, we bridge the gap between this abstract functional-analytic condition and concrete Bayesian modeling by deriving a tractable criterion for the integrability of the link function.
 Specifically, we consider likelihoods belonging to the class of elliptically symmetric families \cite{delmas2024elliptically}, which include a wide range of noise models such as Gaussian, Laplace, Student-$t$, and Cauchy distributions.
 For this class of models, we show that, when the observation function is bounded, the Bochner integrability condition reduces to the finiteness of a one-dimensional radial integral.
 This reduction enables explicit analytical constructions showing that the approximation error grows at most polynomially with the state dimension $d_x$.
 In particular, we identify scenarios in which the polynomial degree is zero, yielding error bounds that hold uniformly in $d_x$.